OpenMage/Docker-Setups/README.md

 in `compose/development_sftp` you find a simple example which can be used for development.
-Instead of mounting volumes or special sync solutions, it is just providing an sftp server which can be used by all common IDEs
+Instead of mounting volumes or special sync solutions, it is just providing an sftp server which can be used by all common IDEs.

+For details how to work with, configure it, and customize the sftp container, please look into https://hub.docker.com/r/atmoz/sftp

+currently the container does expose itself directly on port 22 and does not go through the nginx-proxy, so you cant have multiple of them running yet.

 ## Development snippets